-- Teaching Activity: List all the elements of tall tales (exaggerations, main character having a problem to solve, main character is bigger than life and has super-human abilities, funny impossible plot, lots of action, main character overcomes an obstacle).
+- Teaching Activity: List all the elements of tall tales (exaggerations, the main character having a problem to solve, the main character being bigger than life and having super-human abilities, funny, impossible plot, lots of action, main character overcomes an obstacle).
 Have students choose a tall tale and see which of these elements are found in their book.

 12. NONFICTION: Nonfiction is a genre of literature that presents itself as truthful and factual.
 Within this genre, all information, events, and people are discussed with great accuracy.
 Unlike fictional stories, non-fiction pieces provide readers with information and descriptions of true events or people.
 To help students remember which is which, think of Nonfiction as Not-Fake!

 13. BIOGRAPHY: Biographies are nonfiction pieces defined by an author’s narration of another person’s life.
 To produce credible biographies, authors must utilize reliable sources to compose an accurate and fair account of another person’s life story.